 “Although speaking on the phone may be more personal and helps you get a feel of the kind of the person you are speaking to, I have found that most people prefer to be contacted via email so this is the main means that I with communicate at work.”

 CALLCARE are industry experts, providing insight, knowledge and experience within our field.
-We offer a 24/7 call answering service, with competitive pricing and utmost professionalism.
-You can find out more here.
+We offer remote switchboard and 24/7 call answering services, with competitive pricing and utmost professionalism.
+You can find out more about our customer service outsourcing here.